Water buffalo: Meat, skin, bone, and horn

-Dairy products
+Dairy

 Water buffalo milk presents physicochemical features different from those of other ruminant species, such as a higher content of fatty acids and proteins.
 The physical and chemical parameters of swamp-type and river-type water buffalo milk differ.

 Water buffalo milk contains higher levels of total solids, crude protein, fat, calcium, and phosphorus, and slightly higher content of lactose compared with those of cow milk.
 The high level of total solids makes water buffalo milk ideal for processing into value-added dairy products such as cheese.
 The conjugated linoleic acid content in water buffalo milk ranged from 4.4 mg/g fat in September to 7.6 mg/g fat in June.
 Seasons and genetics may play a role in variation of CLA level and changes in gross composition of water buffalo milk.

 Water buffalo milk is processed into a large variety of dairy products, including: